fureys52-oss/Anki-Creator-v2.0.0/README.md

 Install: Run the installer.
 CRITICAL: During installation, ensure you select the languages you need (at a minimum, "English" and "OSD").

-Step 2: Download and Set Up the Project Files
-Download & Extract: Download the project .zip file and extract it to a permanent folder on your computer (e.g., C:\AnkiGenerator).
+Step 2: Download and Set Up the Project Files - Click the <>Code button in the top right, then click "Download ZIP" Download & Extract: Download the project .zip file and extract it to a permanent folder on your computer (e.g., C:\AnkiGenerator).
 This folder should contain setup.bat, run.bat, and other project files.

 Run the Setup Script: In the project folder, double-click the setup.bat file.
 This will create a local Python environment and install all the required libraries automatically.
 Wait for it to complete.